-After walking around the Golden Gate Bridge I stopped off to check out this stunning monument.
-I’d heard the Palace of Fine Arts is one of the city’s most photographed sights featured in numerous film and TV productions and as soon as you get near it you can see why.
+After walking around the Golden Gate Bridge, we decided to check out Palace of Fine Arts as it’s one of the city’s most photographed sights featured in numerous film and TV productions and as soon as you get near it you can see why.

 From the distance we could see a bride and groom having their pictures taken, turns out It’s also a popular wedding location.
 Once you’re inside, the huge tall walls swamp you into another world, the stunning architecture creating an amazing backdrop.
 This is obviously why it’s a great place to have your wedding photos.